 Third, we went with a pretty hearty, comfort food-style menu for this party, given the households (cough picky brothers cough) we were cooking for.
 These recipes are all easy, wholesome, and delicious, but I am looking forward to playing around with more recipes to see what else I can freeze and how healthy I can make my freezer meals.

 Last but not least, regardless of whether I organized the whole shebang or it was a group effort, I would do a little more planning of what to cook when.
 We could have been even more efficient.
 It took about four hours to prep everything but I think we could have done it in three and assembled even more meals in the process.
 Once you're multiplying a recipe times six, it's not that much harder to make a little more and go home with twice the amount of meals.

 I don't think of myself as a freezer-filler.
-I don't have kids; I work at home; I cook and write about food for a living.
+I work at home; I cook and write about food for a living.
 Surely I have time to cook dinner every night, right?

 Yeah.
 You know what?
 I am loving having my freezer full of food.
-Even just a handful of meals — six or seven — has smoothed over some busy nights and kept us from ordering takeout or eating yogurt and popcorn for dinner these past two weeks.
+Even just a handful of meals — six or seven — has smoothed over some busy nights and kept us from ordering takeout or eating yogurt and popcorn for dinner.
 I'm very inspired to make this a habit — it just took a party to help me get there.